zalyoung/gitlab-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 1. Add all relevant internal-only information as an internal note on the ticket.
 1. Tag the next on-call engineer in the emergency's Slack thread.
 1. Review the guidance in the general [On-call - Ending your on-call shift](/handbook/support/on-call/index#ending-your-on-call-shift) section and follow the relevant steps.

+Remember that as the DRI, you maintain ownership of the ticket until one of these conditions is met:
+- The emergency is resolved and the ticket is closed
+- The customer confirms they no longer need emergency assistance
+- You've properly handed off DRI responsibility to another engineer during your shift change
+- A new emergency ticket is created for follow-up (in which case, link the tickets and ensure the new ticket has a DRI assigned)

 #### When the customer incident is not resolved